curlie-may/analytics_accelerator/README.md

--- List competitors: Newegg, etc.  List competitors numbers?
+-- List competitors: Newegg, etc.

+--Calculate AOV where AOV = total dollar sales / total # of sales --AOV gives, on average, how expensive the products were over a period of time --or over a certain population

+--Note: Be able to explain physics thesis

 --Customer User_IDs are wonky.
 --Include ERD.